 Finally, Zappa was perhaps the most prolific record-maker of his time, turning out massive amounts of music on his own Barking Pumpkin label after long, unhappy associations with industry giants like Warner Brothers and the MGM.

 Frank Vincent Zappa was born in Baltimore, Maryland on 21 December 1940.
-His father, Francis Vincent Zappa Snr. – a Sicilian-born immigrant of Greek-Arab descent – was a scientist and had to move the family at regular intervals depending on where his work took him – to Monterey, Pomona, then to San Diego and Lancaster.
+His father, Francis Vincent Zappa Snr. – a Sicilian-born immigrant of Greek-Arab descent – was a scientist and had to move the family regularly depending on where his work took him – to Monterey, Pomona, then San Diego and Lancaster.

 Zappa became interested in music at school – he started playing the drums when he was 12 and by his mid-teens was pursuing parallel interests in orchestral music and rhythm & blues – and continued his studies up through Chaffey College in California.
 He scored a couple of low-budget films and used the money to buy a low-budget recording studio.

 In 1964 he joined a Los Angeles area bar band called The Soul Giants, which over the next two years evolved into the Mothers Of Invention who played songs written by Zappa.

 The band was signed to MGM and recorded its first album, a two-LP set called Freak Out!
 (1966), which introduced Zappa’s interests in both serious music and pop as well as his scathing wit.

 Subsequent albums extended the musical and lyrical themes of the debut – and the albums came frequently.
 Three LPs hit the charts in 1968; We’re Only In It For The Money, Sgt Pepper Lumpy Gravy (dosed with improvised dialogue recorded inside a piano!) and Cruising With Ruben & The Jets (on which the Mothers play neo-Doo Wop).

 Zappa disbanded the Mothers Of Invention in 1969 because he was tired of playing for “people who clap for all the wrong reasons” (?).